Volley Week logo

 Points from opponent's errors 29 40

-The statistics clearly show why Lube managed to make a comeback from 0:2.
-Although Verona had better attack efficiency (53% vs 48%) and more direct points in this element, the visitors compensated with a stronger serve and blocking play.
+The statistics clearly show why Lube managed to come back from 0:2.
+Although Verona had better attack efficiency (53% vs 48%) and more direct points in this element, the visitors compensated with a stronger serve and block play.
 Lube's ten aces against six for the hosts proved to be a key factor, especially in the third and fourth sets, when the series of service pressure disrupted Verona's reception.

 Ultimately, although Verona dominated in pure attack, Lube won the match through a more comprehensive and balanced game – strong serving, stable blocking, and fewer unforced errors.